ChrisKarayann/mqtt2mongodb/README.md

 The collection is capped to avoid ultra large collections - can be modified on ones discretion.

-The script logs errors while parsing the message (in error.log)  to avoid crashing and also logs new entries (assign.log))
+The script logs errors while parsing the message (in error.log)  to avoid crashing and also logs new entries (assign.log).
-- if a new object publish  a new collection with that object's IMEI as name will appear in the database.
+If a new object publish  a new collection with that object's IMEI as name will appear in the database.
 The log files are created on the fly - no need to be present.

 The only mandatory file to be present is config.json where personalized data are stored and used in the script.
 The fields